Emmanuel-Ghomsi/udemy-course-management/README.md

 # Udemy courses management

-Retrieve course reviews, comments and questions in a Udemy session, post them on the platform and respond to them directly from the platform
+Retrieve course reviews, comments and questions in a Udemy session, post them on the platform and respond to them directly from the platform.

+## Installation des dépendances
+`make install`

+## Déploiement
+`npm run build`